Increase DR score red

 • Back up any statements you make with real statistics from studies and reports.

 • Add something unique.
-An original insight from an expert in your company adds value to your content as these are nuggets of information that wouldn’t be found elsewhere online.
+Original insight from an expert in your company adds value to your content, as these are nuggets of information that wouldn’t be found elsewhere online.

 • Include strong calls to action (CTAs) in your content that drive readers to take action.